JoseQuintas/hwgui/samples/Readme.txt

 Directories:
 ============

+ doc                                  Because this file is a summary,
+                                      this directory contains additional information about
+                                      these sample program, here we report all facts about state of port to LINUX/GTK and known and bugfixing and many more hints (for example older sample source code only for Borland C).
+                                      Subdirectory "image" may contain screen shots and other images.
+                                      Extra information for usage of a sample may often written in the inline comments of the source code.
+                                      If extra information is availabe for a sample programm, it is marked in this file with "+)"

  MariaDb     2)     ?
 Sample CRUD DBF and MariaDb
                                       Delivered by Itamar M. Lins Jr. (TNX !)
                                       Attention, sample not checked by HWGUI developer team.